Unleash/unleash/website/docs/reference/network.md

 ---
-title: Network
+title: Network view
 ---

 :::info Availability

-The Unleash network view was released in Unleash 4.21 for our paid plans.
+The Network view was released in Unleash 4.21.
+It is available to Pro and Enterprise users.

 :::